oseanfro/automaid/README.md

 directories - we will be editing the script for increased versatility as we go along.

-The "main.py" file can be edited to select some options:
+The "arguments.py" file can be edited to select some options:

-* A date range between which to process the data can be chosen with the `begin` and `end` variables.
-* A "redo" flag can be set to True in order to restart the processing of data for each launch of the script.
-This flag force the deletion of the content of the content of the `processed` directory.
+* A "server_directory" parameter to define server directory path relative to automaid or absolute
+* A "processed_directory" parameter to define output directory path relative to automaid or absolute
+* A "generate_dive_csv_file" flag allow the user to generate "csv" file with timestamped pressure sample
-* A `events_plotly` flag allow the user to plot interactive figures of events in a html page.
-This kind of plot can be disabled to save disk space.
+* A "generate_profil_csv_file" flag allow the user to generate "csv" file with SBE61 samples
+* Each "*_ploted" flags allow the user to display or not vertical lines when actionners is used or measure is done (in html file)
+* Each "export_*" flags allow the user to choose output format for MERMAID data
+* A "local_html" flags allow the user to generate html with or not plotly librairie (if this flag is False user must have internet access to display html files)